Did you know that the way we use our time influences what we can achieve?

 Your biological clock is the mastermind behind the other clocks throughout your body, called circadian rhythms.
 These are 24-hour cycles running different processes in your body.
 Arguably the most important one is the sleep-wake cycle.

 Did you recognize yourself in this description?
-Then, it’s a great idea to pay more attention to your circadian rhythms and listen to your body to avoid unpleasant consequences.
-How exactly do you do that?
-Keep reading to find out!
+If so, we recommend you pay more attention to your circadian rhythms and listen to your body to prevent unpleasant consequences.

 How Does Your Body Clock Affect Your Health?

-If you upset the circadian rhythm controlling the sleep-wake cycle, you will eventually feel the effects of this disruption.
+Whenever you upset the circadian rhythm controlling the sleep-wake cycle, you will eventually feel the effects of this disruption.
 At first, you may experience minor repercussions of not listening to your body clock, such as being more tired and less productive than usual and having lower energy levels.

-However, there are also more severe side effects of not sleeping enough, for instance, diabetes and obesity.
+However, there are also more severe side effects of not sleeping enough, including diabetes and obesity.
 Did you know that people who work nightshifts tend to gain weight faster than those who work regular hours?
 To convince you to prioritize your health, let us also mention that severe and constant circadian rhythm disruptions may lead to heart problems and even an increased risk of cancer.

 Your mental health won’t thank you, either.
 Mood swings and depression often accompany irregular sleep patterns.